Stew-McD/Stew-McD.github.io/chemical_structures.markdown

 # The structures

-On [this page](home/chemical_structures_gallery.html) you can find the images of the structures, sorted by molecular weight.
+On [this page](chemical_structures_gallery.html) you can find the images of the structures, sorted by molecular weight.
 The images are in SVG format, and are named `<mW>_<CAS>.svg`, where `<mW>` is the rounded molecular weight and `<CAS>` is the CAS number.
 Each image is annotated with the CAS number, ecoinvent name, IUPAC name, smiles string, formula and synonyms.

-The svg text should be searchable, so you can hit ctrl+f and search for whatever you are looking for and see the scructure and other infomation instantly.
+The svg text SHOULD be searchable, so you can hit ctrl+f and search for whatever you are looking for and see the scructure and other infomation instantly.
+(NOT WORKING RIGHT NOW)

 Ideally this presentation would be interactive somehow, with filtering and sorting options, but I don't have the time to do that right now.
 If you want to do it, feel free to fork the repo and make a pull request.